 Dr. Elizabeth Clare, Senior Lecturer at Queen Mary University of London and first author of the study, said: “The use of eDNA has become a topic of increasing interest within the scientific community particularly for ecologists or conservationists looking for efficient and non-invasive ways to monitor biological environments.
 Here we provide the first published evidence to show that animal eDNA can be collected from air, opening up further opportunities for investigating animal communities in hard to reach environments such as caves and burrows.”

-The research team are now working with partners in industry and the third sector, including the company NatureMetrics, to bring some of the potential applications of this technology to life.
-Dr Clare added: “What started off as an attempt to see if this approach could be used for ecological assessments has now become much more, with potential applications in forensics, anthropology and even medicine.”
+The research team is now working with partners in industry and the third sector, including the company NatureMetrics, to bring some of the potential applications of this technology to life.
+Dr. Clare added: “What started off as an attempt to see if this approach could be used for ecological assessments has now become much more, with potential applications in forensics, anthropology, and even medicine.”